11.1 Read the Scenario Before Picking a Product

 Key Takeaways

-- Microsoft Entra maps to identity and access, Defender maps to protection and detection, Sentinel maps to SIEM and SOAR, and Purview maps to compliance and data governance.
+- Microsoft Entra owns identity and access, Microsoft Defender owns protection and detection, Microsoft Sentinel owns SIEM and SOAR, and Microsoft Purview owns compliance and data governance.

-- The fastest elimination strategy is to identify whether the scenario is about identity, security operations, cloud workload posture, or compliance.
+- Decide whether the scenario is about identity, security operations, cloud workload posture, or compliance before matching a specific service.

 Product Selection Starts With the Workload

-SC-900 is a fundamentals exam, so product-selection questions usually reward recognition rather than deep configuration skill.
-The scenario might mention a risky sign-in, a cloud workload recommendation, a phishing campaign, a data loss prevention policy, or a security operations workflow.
-Before you look for a familiar product name, decide what kind of problem the organization is trying to solve.
+SC-900 is the Microsoft Security, Compliance, and Identity Fundamentals exam: roughly 40 to 60 multiple-choice questions in about 45 to 60 minutes, with a passing score of 700 out of 1000 and no prerequisites.
+Because it is a fundamentals exam, product-selection questions reward recognition rather than deep configuration skill.
+The scenario might describe a risky sign-in, a cloud workload recommendation, a phishing campaign, a data loss prevention requirement, or a security operations workflow.
+Before you scan for a familiar product name, decide what kind of problem the organization is actually trying to solve.

-A reliable first pass is to sort the scenario into four broad lanes.
+A reliable first pass sorts the scenario into four lanes that mirror the four SC-900 product families.
 Microsoft Entra is the identity and access lane.
-Microsoft Defender is the protection and detection lane for endpoints, email, cloud apps, identity signals, threat intelligence, vulnerability management, and cloud workloads.
+Microsoft Defender is the protection and detection lane covering endpoints, email, cloud apps, identity signals, threat intelligence, vulnerability exposure, and cloud workloads.
 Microsoft Sentinel is the SIEM and SOAR lane for collecting security data, correlating incidents, hunting, and automating response.
-Microsoft Purview is the compliance and data governance lane for classification, labels, retention, eDiscovery, audit, privacy, risk, and compliance assessments.
+Microsoft Purview is the compliance and data governance lane for classification, labels, retention, eDiscovery, audit, privacy, risk, and compliance assessment.

 |---|---|---|